versx/ChuckDeviceController/docs/index.md

 **ChuckDeviceCommunicator:**
 Relays new and changed data entities to outgoing endpoints that are received from the ChuckDeviceController via gRPC.

+**ChuckProxy:**
+Splits and proxies requests from Atlas devices to separate endpoints.

 ## Features
 - Plugin system